matthiasguentert/azure-naming-convention-initiative/README.md

 - Update templates, so that pattern takes an array of strings, instead of a single string

-## 👉 Important notes
+## 👉 Important notes & limitations

-- After assigning an initiative/policy it takes up to 30min until it becomes active!
+- After assigning an initiative/policy it can take up to 30min until it becomes active, so be patient!
 - You need to have the `Resource Policy Contributor` role assigned on the target subscription.
 - Bicep currenlty only supports a [single scope](https://github.com/Azure/bicep/blob/main/docs/spec/resource-scopes.md) why I decided to stick with `subscription` scope for the moment.
 - I didn't bundle them inside an initiative on purpose, so the user can freely decided on what to policy to use.
+- When deploying a policy assignment via template, we currently can't set a `non-compliant message`.
+This seems to be a limitation of ARM.

 This polices are ready to use.
 You don't have to rebuild them.
 However, in case you would like to apply your own naming schema follow this steps